Spartanlasergun/psyche/Trust_vs_Caution/readme.md

 # General Discussion

-The style of approach to relationships as it concerns caution and trust seems to be relatively evenly split among the participants.
-On the one hand, many people feel as though trust is important and would allow you to build relationships much easier; on the other hand, many people beleive that it's easy to get hurt and as such, caution is more advisable than trust when approaching relationships.
+Due to the relatively small size of the sample, the specfics of the data are not of great consequence and as such I think an informal discussion is more appropriate here.
+Many of the participants felt as though trust is important, as it allows a person to build a relationship much easier; on the other hand, many beleived that it is easy to get hurt in relationships and that consequently, caution is more advisable than trust when approaching relationships.
+The style of approach to relationships as it concerns caution and trust seemed to be relatively evenly split among the participants, with a small majority of 177 people describing themselves as cautious, while the remaining 132 people described themselves as trusting.

 The graphs below show the relationship between trust, age and gender.